SidKwok/template-rwb/README.md

 ### sourceMap

 You can have a better experience on debugging with sourceMap in your dev-server, but we disable it by default in production for others are not supposed to get your source code from the browser.
+It also can accelerate your building process.
 Feel free to turn it on in `config/index.js: productionSourceMap`.

 ## TODO